Crystal Structure Prediction by Joint Equivariant Diffusion: The Proposed Method: DiffCSP

 \subsection{Symmetries of Crystal Structure Distribution}

 While various generative models can be utilized to address CSP, this task encounters particular challenges, including constraints arising from symmetries of crystal structure distribution.
-Here, we consider the three types of symmetries in $p(\mL,\mF\mid \mA)$: permutation invariance, $O(3)$ invariance, and periodic translation invariance.
+Here, we consider the three types of symmetries in the distribution of $p(\mL,\mF\mid \mA)$: permutation invariance, $O(3)$ invariance, and periodic translation invariance.
 Their detailed definitions are provided as follows.

 \begin{definition}[Permutation Invariance] For any permutation $\mP\in\mathrm{S}_N$, $p(\mL,\mF\mid \mA)=p(\mL,\mF\mP\mid \mA\mP)$, \emph{i.e.}, changing the order of atoms will not change the distribution. \end{definition}